From TikTok ad types to social commerce and TikTok Shop, our comprehensive guide covers everything you need to know about how to sell on TikTok.

 TikTok has rapidly grown in popularity over the past few years, becoming one of the most widely used social media platforms in the world.
-With over 1.5 billion active users, the platform offers a vast and diverse audience to whom businesses can market their products.
+With almost one billion active users, over 70% of which skew to a younger, 18-34 year-old demographic, the platform offers a vast audience to businesses looking to market their products.

 - What is Social Commerce?

 - How to build a presence on TikTok?

 - How to sell on TikTok Shop?

 - Tips for maximizing your sales potential on TikTok

 Social commerce refers to the use of social media platforms to sell products and services.
 The definition applies especially to social media platforms that handle transactions natively, so the user checks out on the platform rather than on the seller's own e-commerce site.
 Social commerce allows businesses to build relationships with their customers, create personalised and targeted marketing campaigns, and receive instant feedback on their products and services.
 And social media platforms like TikTok, Instagram, and Facebook have created huge audiences for businesses to connect with and drive sales.
 But managing inventory and synchronising orders across multiple channels is not without its challenges.